mjhea0/jquery-madlibs/readme.md

 3. Allow users to add their own stories.
 Think about what type of medium you could use to store the data.
 JSON, perhaps?
 Then where would you store the JSON file?
 LocalStorage?
 MongoDB?
 4. Make it easy for two people to play one game together.
 One person would enter his/her answers, which would be stored.
 The inputs would clear.
 Then the next person would do the same.
 Finally, both stories would appear.
 Double the amount of laughs.
 5. ENTER button.
 How could you make it so the user could either click the button or press ENTER?
 (Add another even for the button click or move the submit button into the form tags and add a `.preventDefault()` method to the JS file).
+6. Could `.toggle()` be used somehow instead of two different betweens?
+Maybe you could toggle the question to hide and the story to show, then vice-versa, with the same button?

 What else?